 Once a decision has been made, the Convener must inform the national executive by email, including the Minutes of the meeting showing the question asked and the result of the voting.

-If all Chartered members do vote to disband, CommonLaw.Earth will continue to maintain the assembly page on the website and seek new members to restart the assembly.
+If all Chartered members do vote to disband an Assembly, CommonLaw.Earth will continue to maintain the assembly page on the website and seek new members to restart the assembly.
 An assembly disassociating from the CommonLaw.Earth organisation has no right to demand that the assembly page be taken off the website.
-Any access to the Assembly page by members of this assembly will be canceled until a new Assembly membership is formed.
+Any access to the Assembly page by members of this assembly may be canceled until a new Assembly membership is formed.